 In brief, NLTCC adheres to grievance procedures utilizing an informal and/or a formal process.
 If the complaint is against a student, discuss the problem with the student’s instructor or department head in which the student is enrolled.
 If the complaint is about an instructor or another college employee, discuss the problem with the instructor or employee first, then the Director of Student Services, then the Assistant Campus Dean, and lastly the Campus Dean.
 If a satisfactory solution is not reached using informal procedures, the grievance may file a formal grievance for resolving the matter.
 For detailed information on student grievances of all types, please refer to the College’s Catalog and Student Handbook.

 In cases where sexual harassment is the basis for the complaint, the NLTCC sexual harassment policy and grievance procedure will be utilized.
 Informal and formal grievance procedures are outlined for students and parents.
 All grievances should be presented within ten days from the date the grievant became aware of the cause of such grievance.
 The grievance should try to resolve the problem first by discussing the problem with the individual who is the cause of the complaint, if possible.
 If the complaint is against a student, discuss the problem with the student’s instructor or department head in which the student is enrolled.
-If the complaint is about an instructor or other college employee, discuss the problem with the instructor or employee first, then the Director of Student Services, then the Assistant Campus Dean, and lastly the Campus Dean.
+If the complaint is about an instructor or other college employee, discuss the problem with the instructor or employee first, then the individual over Student Services, then the Assistant Campus Dean, and lastly the Campus Dean.
 If it is inappropriate to present the complaint directly to that individual, then the grievant should discuss the complaint with the appropriate individual.
 If a formal complaint is required, the student should use the College’s Discrimination/Harassment Complaint Form.

 Emergency Notification System Emergency Communications Network (ECN) is an emergency mass notification system, powered by SmartNotice– an Emergency Communications Network (ECN) product that provides NLTCC with instant notification capabilities during an emergency on campus.
 NLTCC students, faculty, and staff have the option of registering with ECN.
 For more information about ECN and how to register, please visit our emergency notification page.